Skip to main content

 What You Should Know About Caregiver Burnout

 Anyone who takes on a caregiver role for older adults should maintain awareness of their own mental, emotional, and physical health.
-In situations where one is providing home care for a loved one, a caregiver can feel overwhelmed.
-If caregivers do experience burn out, new problems will arise for both them and the person in their care.
+When one provides home care for a loved one, a caregiver can feel overwhelmed.
+If caregivers experience burnout, new problems will arise for them and the person in their care.

-Caregivers should know the signs of caregiver stress and burnout, as well as how to address them.
+Caregivers should know the signs of caregiver stress and burnout and how to address them.

 The Symptoms of Caregiver Stress and Burnout